ForestAdmin/documentation/how-tos/setup/install.md

 Forest Admin can be implemented in two very different ways :&#x20;

 * Using an existing app: integrate Forest Admin into your Ruby on Rails, Django, Node.js app with Express (and Sequelize ORM or Mongoose ORM).
-* As a dedicated app: create a dedicated app directly linked to your PostgreSQL, MySQL, Microsoft SQL Server or MongoDB database.&#x20;
+* As a dedicated app: create a dedicated app directly linked to your PostgreSQL, MySQL / MariaDB, Microsoft SQL Server or MongoDB database.&#x20;

 At Forest Admin, if you have the choice, we recommend integrating in an existing app as it is easier to maintain.